Internships

 Required internship:

-• Third-year undergraduates and first-year graduate students: students who have chosenTU for the second semester.
+- Third-year undergraduate and first-year graduate students: students who have chosenTU in the second semester.

-• Institutional Diploma: According to the decree of December 1, 2014, these programs are no longer eligible for internship agreements.
-For further information, please contact the department.
+- Institutional Diploma: According to the decree of December 1, 2014, these programs are no longer eligible for internship agreements.
+For more information, please contact the department.

-• PhD According to the decree of December 1 ,2014, these programs are no longer eligible for internship agreements.
-For further information, please contact the department.
+- PhD According to the decree of December 1 ,2014, these programs are no longer eligible for internship agreements.
+For more information, please contact the department.

-• Césure Program: a period of interruption in a student’s academic program during which they may complete an internship.
+- Césure Program: a period of interruption in a student’s academic program during which the student may complete an internship.
 This program is available to all students from the first year of a bachelor’s degree through the second year of a master’s degree (see the “CÉSURE” section)

 Internship Abroad